Published

 Related

-Prefab construction can reduce some on-site work, but it does not remove the need for site planning.
-The home and the land still have to function together.
+Prefab construction can reduce some field work, but it does not remove site planning.
+The home and the land still have to work together.